robjohncolson/box/assets/pdfs/unit2/pdf-to-json-prompt-claude.md

 - **Look for stacked dots** - identify dotplots showing single variable distributions vs scatter plots showing two-variable relationships
 - **Identify boxplots** - look for rectangular boxes with whiskers, median lines, and possible outlier points
 - **Examine grid lines carefully** - note whether horizontal and/or vertical grid lines are present
+- **Enable data labels when shown in the PDF** - If the reference image prints the numeric value directly on top of each bar (bar chart or histogram) or next to individual points (scatter plot or dotplot), add `"showPointLabels": true` inside the `chartConfig`.
+This triggers the renderer's built-in Chart.js DataLabels plugin so the values display exactly as they do in the PDF.
 - **For stacked bar charts** - when bars show segmented data (like Yes/No responses or On-time/Delayed flights), add `"stacked": true` to chartConfig
 - **For histograms, observe x-axis labels precisely**:
   - If PDF shows "0-10, 10-20, 20-30" → use range labels with `labelType: "range"`